loyalperson/TradeNote/brokers/README.md

 #### Setting up a new Flex Query
 1. Under the Trade Confirmation Flex Query panel, click the Create, +, button.
 2. At the Create Trade Confirmation Flex Query page, select the following options
     1. Trade Confirmation Flex Query Details: Provide a Query Name (ex.
-TradeNoteExport)
+NoeticTraderExport)
     2. Sections
         1. Click Trade Confirmation and only select Executions
         2. From there, you can either